PlumCantaloupe/devart-template/project_posts/2014-02-08-Inspirations.md

 - Dr. Ali Arya - My HCI graduate supervisor.
 In hammering home how important it is use to use technology to it fullest potential; else otherwise use it for no good reason.
 - Dr. Robert Biddle - One of my HCI graduate professors.
 For really asking us to think and contemplate how users inetarct with technology.
 The importance of though, discussion, and the concept of 'wonderfullness/unique and interesting thought' being more important than the word count.

+And there are so many others I may have missed in trying to come up with this list.
+All our lives we are constantly inspirared both conciously and sub-conciously by everything around us - it is often difficult to differentiate between and idea and community.